Harshavardhanyedla/collabX/README.md

 ## 📝 License

-Copyright (c) 2024 Student Corner.
+Copyright (c) 2024 CollabX.
 All rights reserved.

 Unauthorized copying of this file, via any medium is strictly prohibited.
 Proprietary and confidential.